Lecture Notes on Quadratic Forms and their Arithmetic: Witt's Theorems and the Witt Group

 Moreover, if $X$ is a submodule of $M$ with $\tilde{b}^{(N_i)}(X)=N_i^*$ for $i=1,2$ and such that $\sigma(v)\equiv v \bmod X$ for all $v \in N_1$ holds, the extension $\tilde{\sigma}$ can be chosen such that it is trivial on $X^\perp$ and satisfies $\tilde{\sigma}(v)\equiv v \bmod X$ for all $v \in M$.

-In particular, any isometry between regularly embedded subspaces of a finite dimensional quadratic space $(V,Q)$ over a field $F$ (of any characteristic) can be extended to an element of the orthogonal group $O(V,Q)$ of the space and Witt's cancellation theorem holds for finite dimensional quadratic spaces over an arbitrary field. \end{theorem} \begin{proof} Let $P$ denote the maximal ideal of $R$ and let $k=R/P$ be the residue field.
+In particular, any isometry between regularly embedded subspaces of a finite dimensional quadratic space $(V,Q)$ over a field $F$ (of any characteristic) can be extended to an element of the orthogonal group $O(V,Q)$ of the space and Witt's cancellation theorem holds for finite dimensional quadratic spaces over an arbitrary field. \end{theorem} \begin{proof} We follow the proof from \cite{kneserbook}.

+Let $P$ denote the maximal ideal of $R$ and let $k=R/P$ be the residue field.
 By $\bar{Y}=Y/PY$ we denote the reduction of a module $Y$ modulo $P$, by $\bar{Q}, \bar{b}$ the reductions of the quadratic and the bilinear form.

 Following \cite{kneserbook} we adapt the idea of the proof of Theorem \ref{extension_theorem} suitably to the present more general situation.
 It will turn out that this is easier if we assume that in the case $k\not\cong \F_2$ one has $\bar{Q}(\bar{X})\neq \{0\}$ whereas for $k\cong \F_2$ one has $\bar{Q}(\bar{X}^\perp)\neq\{0\}$ (with the orthogonal complement taken inside $\barX$); we will dispose of the two exceptional cases in the end.